Cleveland-area contractor sued after woman says he took thousands from her

 She hired Pierre Jones from JP Jones Contracting, LLC out of Bedford.
 The contract was for $27,000 to replace the kitchen, redo the bedroom and two bathrooms.
 Wright claimed she gave him half up front.

 The crew did some work, but just weeks later the contract required additional payments.
-However, Anna was reluctant to pay.
+However, Wright was reluctant to pay.
 “I kind of was blown away because I was not happy with what was supposed to be done with the first payment,” Wright told us.

 Not only that, but she said she kept track of how often Jones didn’t come to do work on her home.
 She showed us numerous entries in her log.
 “I promise I’ll be there such-and-such day,” Wright said paraphrasing what she said Jones told her.
 “Well, that day would come and…no show.”